-As things start going back to normal, we understand you might be feeling a bit nervous about coming into store again.
+We understand you might be feeling a bit nervous about coming into store.
 So to make sure it’s always as safe as possible for our colleagues and customers, we’ve made some changes to our normal practices.

 You can book your appointment as normal, but we’ll give you a call back to make sure you’re getting the right help, whether that’s coming in store or talking to us with RemoteCare.

 Do I need to wear a face covering in Specsavers stores?

 We are following government guidance on wearing face coverings so please check your local regulations before coming into our stores.

 For official government guidance on wearing face coverings in public:

 Face coverings are items (usually made of cloth) that can be used to cover your mouth and nose in public, through which you can breathe.
 Common types of face covering include bandanas, scarves, pashminas and religious head coverings.
 Medical and cloth face masks also fall under the category of face coverings, although you do not need to invest in one of these in order to follow government guidance.